Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 7

-Execute Your Project
+Execute Your Project (Up to 12 Months)

 Now the fun part — actually do the work!
 Proceed with your overseas expansion activities exactly as outlined in your Letter of Offer.
 Keep track of: